 Autumn 1219: Genghis Khan camped in Sairam near Shymkent and awaited the arrival of his sons.
 The Mongol King started the invasion of Central Asia and destroyed Otrar.
 Shymkent – before under the influence of the Khwarezmid Empire – becomes now a part of the Mongol Empire.

 1279: The Nestorian-Christian Uyghur Rabban Bar Sauma started his pilgrimage from Zhongdu (now Bejing) to Jerusalem in 1278.
 Around the year 1779 he stopped in Talas (now Taraz) and met King Kaido, a nephew of Kublai Khan.
-The asked him to get a a written order to pass his country save.
-On Rabban Bar Sauma’s further way he should also passed through Sairam and Shymkent on its way to ancient Tus (the former capital of Khorasan) in Iran.
+They asked him to get a written order to pass his country save.
+On Rabban Bar Sauma’s further way he should also passed through Sayram and Shymkent on its way to ancient Tus (the former capital of Khorasan) in Iran.

 17th February 1405: During a winter campaign against Ming China the famous King Amir Timur died in Otrar, a silkway city close to Shymkent.

-1425: Sharaf ad-din Yazdi is mentioning Shymkent in the book Book of Victories.
+1425: The Persian scholar Sharaf ad-din Yazdi is mentioning Shymkent in his panegyric book Zafarnama (Persian for: Book of Victories).

 16th century: Shymkent is becoming part of the Kazakh Khanate.